Logo

 A blog and podcast series by Bart Busschots & Allison Sheridan.

-PBS 132 of X — Managing JSDoc
+PBS 132 of X: Managing Documentation (JSDoc)

 We started our short journey into the world of documentation in instalment 130 by exploring the more philosophical side of documentation — why it’s a good idea in general, why we need it for our project, who our audiences are, and what documentation we need.
 I also explained why I think JSDoc is a good fit for us, and set the big-picture scene.
 We will use JSDoc comments to embed our API documentation into our source code, we’ll add some additional static content, and there will be two versions of our documentation, one for developers using the API, and one for contributors helping to write the API itself.